-Our paper is unique in two respects.
+Our theoretical approach is unique in two respects.
 First, it provides a complex but analytically tractable dynamic decision model that explicitly deals with two types of investments and directly allows for contract regime switching by varying the probability of contract renewal parameter.
 The fact that the unobservable investment in human capital (specific knowledge) is complementary with the agent's effort produces a result that increasing the probability of contract renewal increases investment and effort, with the consequent increase in production.
 Regarding the second type of investment, the theory shows that there exists a specific level of investment in human capital, for which the investment in physical capital (technology adoption) is profitable.
+Unlike in Rey and Salanié (1990) our model does not allow the renegotiation of contract parameters based on the agent's performance and hence we cannot assume that the long term optimal contract can be implemented with short term contracts.